AdobeDocs/experience-platform.en/help/sources/tutorials/ui/dataflow/streaming/cloud-storage-streaming.md

 >[!NOTE]
 >
->You can only create one dataflow per consumer group in Azure Event Hubs.
+>You can only create one source dataflow per consumer group for a given Event Hub.

 After creating your authenticating your streaming cloud storage account, the **[!UICONTROL Select data]** step appears, providing an interface for you to select which data stream you will bring to Platform.